XinweiYu/fDNC_Neuron_ID/ReadMe.md

 The code was run in python 3.7 environment.
 The packages and version can be found in requirements.txt

 # Usage
+The code can be run with or without a Nvidia gpu.
+Set the argument cuda=False force the model to be run under cpu.
+The running speed with a Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz is 0.05s/worm.

 A template worm with labels already assigned is required.
 The data should be a python dictionary stored using pickle package with following keys:
 1. pts: a numpy array of dimension N*3 as the xyz position of neurons(unit:micrometer)
 2. fluo: a numpy array of dimension N*num_channel as the fluorescent signals.(Set to be None if not available)